typings/typings/README.md

 ### Writing Type Dependencies

 Writing a new type definition is as simple as creating a new package.
-Start with a new `typings.json` file, and add dependencies as you would normally.
-When you publish on GitHub, locally, in a package or even on your own website, someone else can install it and use it.
+Start by creating a new `typings.json` file, then add dependencies as you would normally.
+When you publish to GitHub, locally, alongside a package (NPM or Bower) or even on your own website, someone else can install it and use it.

 ```json
 {